BalamuruganSiddhartha/testrep/README.md

 ### 1. Create a New Challenge
 **POST /challenges**
-- **Description**: Allows an admin or authorized user to create a new fitness challenge.
+- **Description**: Allows an admin or authorised user to create a new fitness challenge.
 - **Request**:
     ```json
     {